KannonZenetism/zenetism-field-physics/zenetism/glossary/tripartite-infinity.md

 ### 🏛️ Structon — Absolute Structure (SI)

 The invariant lattice that holds all lawful possibility.
 It permits motion but does not move. ⚫ Aion is the root of potential *within* SI, but not SI itself.
-Structon is the Violin, not the Music — the ground that allows all form, motion, and relation to arise without itself ever changing.
+Structon is the Violin, not the Music — the ground that allows all expression, motion, and relation to arise without itself ever changing.
 Relative structures may emerge and dissolve, but Structure remains untouched.
 Entropy degrades expression, not essence.
-Collapse dissolves form, not Structure.
+Collapse dissolves expression, not Structure.
 The Lattice endures, even when worlds fall silent.

 ---